By Train (the El)

 The Metra Electric (once known as the Illinois Central-Gulf Railroad, or the IC), running close to Lake Michigan on a track that occupies some of the most valuable real estate in Chicago, will take you to Hyde Park.
 You can catch the Metra Electric in the Loop at the Randolph Street Station and at the Van Buren Street Station at Van Buren Street and Michigan Avenue.
 (Both of these stations are underground, so they're not immediately obvious to visitors.)

 Commuter trains have graduated fare schedules based on the distance you ride.
-On weekends, on holidays, and during the summer, Metra offers a family discount that allows up to three children 11 and under to ride free when accompanying a paid adult.
-The commuter railroad also offers a $5 weekend pass for unlimited rides on Saturday and Sunday.
+On weekends, Metra offers a family discount that allows up to three children 11 and under to ride free when accompanying a paid adult.
+The commuter railroad also offers a $10 weekend pass for unlimited rides on Saturday and Sunday.

-The meter in Chicago cabs currently starts at $2.25 for the first mile and costs $1.80 for each additional mile, with a $1 surcharge for the first additional rider and 50¢ for each person after that.
-You will also have to pay an additional $1 fuel surcharge whenever gas prices are above $3 per gallon.
+The meter in Chicago cabs currently starts at $3.25 for the first mile and costs $2.25 for each additional mile, with a $1 surcharge for the first additional rider and 50 cents for each person after that.
+When leaving the airport, there’s an additional fee of $4 tacked on.
+And should you vomit in the cab, you’ll pay $50 for the cleaning fee.

-One of the great things about visiting Chicago is that you don't need to rent a car to get around: Most of the main tourist attractions are within walking distance of downtown hotels or public transportation.
+Try to avoid driving in Chicago if possible; it’s easier and cheaper to get around by hopping public transportation or a taxi.
 If you do drive here, Chicago is laid out so logically that it's relatively easy for visitors to find their way around.
 Although rush-hour traffic jams are just as frustrating as they are in other large cities, traffic runs fairly smoothly at most times of the day.
 Chicagoans have learned to be prepared for unexpected delays; it seems that at least one major highway and several downtown streets are under repair throughout the spring and summer months.
 (Some say we have two seasons: winter and construction.)

 Great diagonal corridors -- such as Lincoln Avenue, Clark Street, and Milwaukee Avenue -- slice through the grid pattern at key points in the city and shorten many a trip that would otherwise be tedious on the checkerboard surface of the Chicago streets.
 On scenic Lake Shore Drive (also known as Outer Dr.), you can travel the length of the city (and beyond), never far from the great lake that is Chicago's most awesome natural feature.
 If you're driving here, make sure you take one spin along what we call LSD; the stretch between the Museum Campus and North Avenue is especially stunning.